Heart de Roommate: Characters

 A very strange and quiet girl who shows very little emotion.
 She doesn't say much but when she does talk, it is usually in a joking manner.
 Her lack of emotion is due to an accident which damaged her brain causing her to lose all of her emotions.

 Yusuke's cousin who makes him call her sister.
 She is just as energetic as Asumi and even has a similar hair style and color to her.
 She is a little older than the roommates but is in the same grade as them.

 She is the homeroom teacher of the four roommates and is very kind to her students, even will to bend rules as to get them out of trouble and putting her own self on the line to help them.

+Remaster

+In September 2022, Jast USA released a remaster of Heart de Roommate, titled Heart de Roommate Remastered.
+The remaster features high definition visuals, improved user interfaces, and additional ports to macOS and Linux.

+Reception

+Heart de Roommate has received generally positive reviews.
+In his review of the game, HonestGamers Editor-in-Chief Jason Venter stated "Heart de Roommate should be considered a must-have for anyone interested in seeing the genre’s best without feeling like a complete pervert."
+Russian gaming magazine Strana Igr gave the game an informal 8/10 score, while simultaneously cautioning against playing Heart de Roommate as a first introduction to Japanese media.